Democrats press White House to make expanded child tax credit, other benefits permanent in ‘families plan’

 White House’s new $1.8 trillion ‘families plan’ reflects ambitions — and limits — of Biden presidency

-The Democrats’ approach marks a break with Biden, who is only expected to endorse an extension of the augmented child tax credit for five years as part of his upcoming proposal, known as the American Families Plan.
+The Democrats’ approach marks a break with Biden, who is expected to endorse an extension of the augmented child tax credit for five years as part of his upcoming proposal, known as the American Families Plan.
 The president’s total package is estimated to include $1.8 trillion in new spending and tax benefits, which Biden is set to unveil during his first address to Congress on Wednesday evening.

 And ahead of the speech, Democrats have started to press the issue with the White House directly.
 On Monday, Neal said he raised the child tax credit during a private meeting with the president’s aides, stressing that party lawmakers largely support a permanent expansion.